 The heat of summer tapers off and is replaced with a cooler ambient temperature.
 Gardeners lay their gardens to rest, and people and animals alike batten down the hatches in preparation for the winter to come.
 Dramatic, blustery clouds and azure skies set a pensive mood.
 Golden afternoon light illuminates resplendent, fiery colors that the region’s trees produce.
 All of this is draped over a stunningly-gorgeous landscape and an all too fleeting American Gothic architectural style.
 By mid-month, invigorating breezes will whip up the leaves that will have fallen.
 Crisp, sweet smells of composting leaves will waft about.
 And by the end of the month the show will be over.

 One of the places that I most love to visit during this season is Mount Pollux, located in South Amherst, Massachusetts.
 Formerly an apple orchard, Mt.
 Pollux is a little knob just north of Mt.
 Norwottuck, the highest mountain in the Holyoke Range.
 It is a very romantic, dreamy, energetic place.
 I wouldn’t be surprised if it sits atop an intersection of some of the earth’s ley lines.
 Many weddings have taken place here.
 Doubtless many young romantics have wooed each other on its flanks.
 Many hands have been held, many picnics have been consumed, and many kites have been flown.
-I brought my Dad here when he visited many moons ago, and we ceremoniously remembered my departed brother (and his son).
-As I recall, we visited on a bitterly cold the day.
+I brought my Dad here when he visited many moons ago, and we ceremoniously remembered our departed loved one.

 One of the unique features of Mt.
 Pollux is that from the top, on a clear day, you are treated to a nearly unobstructed, 360-degree view of the surrounding land, which includes the Connecticut River Valley (a.k.a. the Pioneer Valley) and mountains as far away as New York, Vermont, and New Hampshire.
 You can’t see Connecticut to the south, because the majestic Holyoke Range stands in the way.
 And you can’t see Rhode Island because it’s just so darn small.